Putting together a nursery for twins or more can be so much fun.

 Remember – Just because you are having multiples doesn’t mean you need multiples of everything!!
 Things like separate car seats are a must, but you certainly don’t need two baby baths for example.
 You can always get extra items if you need.

-Finally one of the most important pieces of planning your nursery is to remind you to ensure you secure all furniture to the wall.
+Finally one of the most important pieces of planning your nursery for twins or more is to remind you to ensure you secure all furniture to the wall.
 Even though they aren’t crawling and getting into mischief at the moment, they soon will be.

 Enjoy this special time.
 Your babies will be here before you know it.